Pedro Duque

-Pedro Francisco Duque Duque, OF, OMSE (Madrid, 14 March 1963) is a Spanish astronaut and aeronautics engineer who served as Minister of Science of the Government of Spain from 2018 to 2021.
-He was also Member of the Congress of Deputies from May 2019 until February 2020.
+Pedro Francisco Duque Duque, OF, OMSE (born Madrid, 14 March 1963) is a Spanish astronaut and aeronautics engineer who served as minister of Science from 2018 to 2021 and member of the Congress of Deputies, representing Alicante, from May 2019 until February 2020.

+Since December 2023, he is the chair of Hispasat.

 Biography

 Early life and education

 He was born in Madrid in 1963.
-His father was an air traffic controller and his mother a school teacher, both from Badajoz.
+His father was an air traffic controller and his mother a school teacher, both were from Badajoz.
 In 1986, Duque earned a degree in Aeronautical Engineering from the Universidad Politécnica de Madrid.
-In 1986, he worked for GMV and for the European Space Agency (ESA) for six years before being selected as an astronaut candidate in 1992.
+In 1986, he worked for GMV and for the European Space Agency (ESA) for six years before being selected as a candidate to become an astronaut in 1992.

 Astronaut

 Duque underwent training in both Russia and the United States.
 His first spaceflight was as a mission specialist aboard Space Shuttle mission STS-95, during which Duque supervised ESA experimental modules.
-In October 2003, Duque visited the International Space Station on board of a Soyuz TMA Ship for several days during a crew changeover.
-The scientific program of this visit was called by ESA/Spain Misión Cervantes.
+In October 2003, Duque visited the International Space Station on board a Soyuz TMA Ship for several days during a crew changeover.
+The name designated by ESA/Spain for the scientific program of this visit was Misión Cervantes.

-University and Business
+University and business

 In 2003, he started working at UPM School of Aeronautical Engineers as head of operations of the Spanish USOC, also lecturing students on space science and operations.

-In 2006, Duque was named Managing Director (CEO) of Deimos Imaging, a private company, that in 2009 put in orbit the first Spanish earth observation satellite (Deimos 1) with uses in agriculture, forestry wildfire detection and control.
+In 2006, Duque was named Managing Director (CEO) of Deimos Imaging, a private company, that in 2009 put in orbit the first Spanish earth observation satellite (Deimos 1) for application in agriculture, forestry wildfire detection and control.
 In 2011, he was named Executive President of the Company.

 Return to the ESA

-In October 2011, Duque returned to his position in the European Space Agency, retaking his position as an astronaut.
+In October 2011, Duque returned to his position at the European Space Agency, reprising his role as an astronaut.
 Until 2015, he was the leader of the Flight Operations Office, with responsibility for ESA operations in the ISS.
 In 2016, Duque participated in ESA CAVES training.
-After that he assumed the responsibility of the review of future ESA crewed flights, within the ESA's astronaut corps.
+After that he assumed responsibility for the review of future ESA crewed flights, within the ESA's astronaut corps.